gtk-kn/gtk-kn/CONTRIBUTING.md

 # Contributing to gtk-kn

-Thank you for considering contributing to our project!
-We welcome any contributions that help make our project better.
-Whether it is fixing a bug, adding a new feature, or improving documentation, your help is appreciated.
+Thank you for considering a contribution to `gtk-kn`!
+We welcome contributions that help improve the project, whether fixing a bug, adding a feature, or enhancing documentation.

-Before you start, please read this guide on how to contribute to our project.
+Please read this guide before you begin contributing.

 ## Issues

-If you find a bug or have a feature request, please submit an issue on our [issue tracker](https://gitlab.com/gtk-kn/gtk-kn/-/issues).
-Before submitting an issue, please make sure that it has not already been reported by searching the existing issues.
-When submitting an issue, please provide as much information as possible, such as:
+If you find a bug or have a feature request, please open an issue on our [issue tracker](https://gitlab.com/gtk-kn/gtk-kn/-/issues).
+Before submitting, check for existing issues to avoid duplicates.
+When submitting an issue, please include:

-- A clear and concise title that summarizes the issue.
+- A clear, concise title summarizing the issue.
-- A detailed description of the issue, including steps to reproduce it.
+- A detailed description, including steps to reproduce the issue.
-- The version of the project you are using.
+- The project version in use.
-- Any relevant logs or error messages.
+- Relevant logs or error messages.
-- Any screenshots or videos that help illustrate the issue.
+- Screenshots or videos, if applicable.

 ## Merge Requests

-If you want to contribute code, please follow these steps:
+To contribute code, please follow these steps:

-1. Create a new issue for the feature request or bug fix you want to work on.
-This will allow the maintainers to review and discuss the idea with you before you invest a lot of time and effort.
+1. **Create an Issue**: Open an issue for your feature request or bug fix.
+This allows maintainers to review and discuss your idea before significant effort is invested.
-2. Fork the repository and create a new branch for your changes.
+2. **Fork and Branch**: Fork the repository and create a branch for your changes.
-3. Write code that follows our coding standards, is well-documented, and includes tests where appropriate.
+3. **Follow Standards**: Write code that adheres to our coding standards, is well-documented, and includes tests where needed.
-4. Make sure the code has been tested thoroughly and works as expected.
+4. **Test Thoroughly**: Ensure your code works as expected.
-5. Submit a merge request on [GitLab](https://gitlab.com/gtk-kn/gtk-kn/-/merge_requests), including a clear and concise title that summarizes the changes made, a detailed description of the changes, and any relevant issues that are being addressed.
+5. **Submit a Merge Request**: Open a merge request on [GitLab](https://gitlab.com/gtk-kn/gtk-kn/-/merge_requests) with a descriptive title and detailed summary.
+Reference any relevant issues.
-6. Be patient while the maintainers review your changes.
-We will do our best to review and merge them as quickly as possible.

-When submitting a merge request, please provide as much information as possible, such as:
+In your merge request, please provide:

-- A clear and concise title that summarizes the merge request.
+- A concise title summarizing the merge request.
-- A detailed description of the changes made.
+- A description of changes made.
-- Any relevant issues that are being addressed by the merge request.
+- Links to related issues.
-- Screenshots or videos that help illustrate the changes, if applicable.
+- Screenshots or videos illustrating changes, if applicable.

-We appreciate all contributions and will do our best to review and merge them as quickly as possible.
-Thank you for your help in making our project better!
+Thank you for helping make `gtk-kn` better!
+We’ll review and merge contributions as promptly as possible.